rjewing/P2PChat/README.md

 The functions in each file is described below.

 ## Client.py
-This file is responsible for
+This file is responsible for connecting the server and GUI interfaces together, processing messages, and handling the user to server communication.

 * **def connect()** - Connects to an ip and a port (this is a server essentially).
 * **def host_server()** - Starts a server.
 * **def run()** - Main loop to receive data and write data to a socket.